Tim White (referee): Referee

 White started as a part-time referee in 1985 while working as André the Giant's agent.
-In 1993 shortly after Andre's death, White became a full-time referee appearing more frequently on pay-per-views and WWF television tapings.
+By the summer 1988, White became a full time referee appearing more frequently on pay-per-views and WWF television tapings, shortly after SummerSlam, White stepped down as a referee to resume his work as Andre The Giant's assistant.
+By spring 1991, White resumed refereeing duties but only on TV tapings.
+In February 1993 shortly after the death of Andre, White became a full time referee once again.
 Bret Hart has reported that by 1995, White was providing similar services for Shawn Michaels as he had for André.

 On June 28, 1998, White was the referee for the legendary Hell in a Cell match between Mankind and The Undertaker at King of the Ring.
 After Mankind fell through the top of the cell and landed hard in the ring, White, fearful that Mick Foley was seriously injured and needed immediate medical attention, came close to declaring the match over at that point, but Foley begged him not to.
 The match continued and is now remembered as one of the most legendary matches in wrestling history.

 In 2002, White suffered a shoulder injury during a Hell in a Cell match between Triple H and Chris Jericho at Judgment Day.
 At WrestleMania XX in 2004, White returned to referee the match between Chris Jericho and Christian; he re-injured his shoulder during the final three count of the match, forcing him to end his referee career.